Learn How to Retrieve Appended Notes of a SharePoint List Item in Power Apps via the Microsoft Graph API and Without Using Power Automate/Flow.

 Step 3: Use Graph Explorer to Test Calls to the Microsoft Graph API

-Now that your SharePoint list is created and all of our App Permissions are in place, we will walk you through using the Graph Explorer to test calls to the Microsoft Graph API for retrieving a list item’s appended notes.
+Now that your SharePoint list is created and all of our App Permissions are in place, we will walk you through using Graph Explorer to test calls to the Microsoft Graph API for retrieving a list item’s appended notes.
 You will use the response from the call when creating the Power Apps custom connector in a later step.

 Step 4: Create a Custom PowerApps Connector for Calling the Microsoft Graph API